ArnavSharma2908/graph-verse-cycle-explorer-cfc21d3d/README.md

 # Step 4: Start the development server
 npm run dev

-# Visit http://localhost:5173 to view the application
+# Visit localhost as prompted on terminal/cmd to view the application
 ```